cmm3351/SWEN-261---Fishes-E-Store-Project/docs/DesignDoc.md

 > Components store the data that they display, and call upon services for any data that needs external tools.

-> _You must also provide sequence diagrams as is relevant to a particular aspects
-> of the design that you are describing.
-For example, in e-store you might create a
-> sequence diagram of a customer searching for an item and adding to their cart.
-> Be sure to include an relevant HTTP reuqests from the client-side to the server-side
-> to help illustrate the end-to-end flow.

 >Checking out
 ![Checkout Sequence](seqCheckout.jpg)
 >Searching for an item